 Rheumatoid arthritis is a form of chronic inflammatory arthritis that has no established cause but is thought to be caused by genetic and environmental factors.
 Women and people with a history of illness in their families are at an increased risk.

 Treatment options include taking medication to manage symptoms and reduce inflammation.
 You can participate in physical therapy to enhance joint function and mobility and make adjustments to one’s lifestyle, such as becoming more physically active and managing stress.

 Definition and types

 The term “fracture” refers to the breaking or cracking of bones, typically brought on by some trauma or excessive force.
 There are many kinds of fractures, such as open and closed fractures.
-A close fracture is one in which the skin is not broke, but an open fracture is one in which the shattere bone is visible through the skin.
+A close fracture is one in which the skin is not broken, but an open fracture is one in which the shattered bone is visible through the skin.

 Causes and risk factors:-

 Accidents, falls, injuries sustained while playing sports, and underlying medical disorders such as osteoporosis are all potential causes of fractures.
 Age, bone fragility, certain medical disorders, and engaging in high-impact activities are all variables that increase the likelihood of fracture.